 This is inherently an area of accounting estimate and judgement.
 A review was undertaken of the estimates and judgements used to determine the timing of recognition and valuation of mortgage loan loss provisions in line with FRS 102.
 The Committee considered the impact of the approach to forbearance adopted when managing the Society's mortgage portfolio.
 It also considered other key assumptions contained in the Society's mortgage impairment model on the level of provisions made, most significantly the assumptions for forced sale discount and the relevant disclosure in the Accounts.
-The Committee examined and challenged the assumptions made for the mortgage portfolio.
+The Committee examined and challenged the assumptions adopted and is satisfied with the level of impairment provisions made for the mortgage portfolio.

-Revenue recognition:
+Interest income recognition: